For the first time since NATO's founding, European allies are sending soldiers to Greenland in response to threats from Washington—not Moscow.

 France sent 15 mountain infantry specialists from the 27th Mountain Infantry Brigade.
 As of Saturday, French forces were operating in Kangerlussuaq.
 President Macron said the deployment would be "reinforced in the coming days with land, air, and maritime assets."

-The rest of the European contingent is tiny: three Swedish officers, two Norwegian personnel, two Finnish liaison officers, two Slovenian officers, one or two Dutch naval officers, one British officer, and one Belgian officer.
+The rest of the European contingent consists largely of liaison and reconnaissance officers: three Swedish officers, two Norwegian personnel, two Finnish liaison officers, two Slovenian officers, one or two Dutch naval officers, one British officer, and one Belgian officer.

 Italy refused Denmark's invitation.
-Defense Minister Guido Crosetto called the troop numbers "the start of a joke."
+Defense Minister Guido Crosetto called the troop numbers "the beginning of a joke."

 Denmark, however, has ramped up significantly.